thenoelkitonga/thenoelkitonga/README.md

 - 👋 Hi, I’m @thenoelkitonga
-- 👀 I’m interested python and game development in Unitu
+- 👀 I’m interested python and game development in Unity
 - 🌱 I’m currently learning python and Unity game development
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me via the @thenoelkitonga on Instagram